 How often have you been to Shimla?
 Perhaps, every time somebody mentioned hills.
 Or is Darjeeling the one great love of yours when it comes to the other side of the fascinating country that we know of as India.
-Well, it’s time to rethink of all your great loves, for these places will have you falling, in love with travelling, all over again.
+Well, it’s time to rethink of all your great loves, for these places will make you fall in love with travelling, all over again.

 On your way to McLeodganj, turn whimsical and steer towards the other road at Palampur.
 Rest assured you won’t miss the Mcllo or Jimmy’s of McLeodganj here.
 Driving by century old tea estates, you’ll find a few folks around.
 There would be, of course, ample of wild flowers and perky species of toads, birds and more.
 While tea rules the wind here and Dhauladhars stand tall, as if to guard Darang from probing eyes, you should do nothing but loiter.
 This is one of those few places where simplicity is evident, be it the folks or the happily grazing cows.